docknetwork/react-native-sdk/packages/core/readme.md

 Using [polkadot-js](https://polkadot.js.org/) libraries in react native is a challange, due to a lack of WebAssembly support.

-The Dock Wallet SDK handles all the Polkadot web assembly in a webview, sending messages to the react native thread trough a JSON RPC layer.
+The Dock Wallet SDK handles all the Polkadot web assembly in a webview, sending messages to the react native thread through a JSON RPC layer.

 All you need to do is wrap your app in a `WalletSDKProvider` and start building your Polkadot wallet.